If you want to be on the program, the email address, illrushboat at EIBnet.com.

 But the thing that you have in common is that the current administration is attempting to make the police in this country the enemy.

-They are tagging and categorizing the police as the provocateurs, and they're using incidents in these cities to take over these police departments, the Justice Department, with their various consent decrees demanding that uh police departments accede to whatever the Justice Department thinks policing ought to be if they are to maintain accreditation and get federal funding and so forth.
+And they're using incidents in these cities to take over these police departments, the Justice Department, with their various consent decrees demanding that police departments accede to whatever the Justice Department thinks policing ought to be if they are to maintain accreditation and get federal funding and so forth.

 And so you work in a job now that has been targeted by your country's own government as a problem.

-And it's it's gotta be unnerving.
+And it's got to be unnerving.

-So I'm glad you're there, and I'm glad you called.
+So I'm glad you're there and I'm glad you called.

 Thanks.